 From the day I got myself a Snapdragon plant, I was an instant fan.
 I wanted many of them in my house, but they were expensive.

-If you ask me, propagating Snapdragons is not a hard task.
+Propagating Snapdragons is not a challenging task.

 So, let me guide you on the journey to propagate Snapdragons and all the associated things.